tomreyn/isfl/README.md

 ## Trouble shooting

 Upon loading the module, if you run into the `-1 Invalid module format` error message, this suggests you are using a module that was built on a different platform (ia32 vs. x64) or for an ABI incompatible kernel version.

+## No maintenance

+Please note that I (@tomreyn, you may be looking at a fork of the original repo where things may differ) have no intention of maintaining this code.
+I'm merely making it available here on GitHub for others to fork and hack on it, just in case it goes offline at the original location I copied this GPLv2 code from.
+If you have questions about this code or the H2OFFT-L(x64) software, feel free to email me: `tomreyn 47 megaglest |)07 org`.